 Stand out in your industry

-Electronic engineers develop highly sought-after skills and knowledge systems.
-They design and construct tools we use each and every day—from smart devices to medical imagery and defence technologies.
+Electronic engineers possess highly sought-after skills and the knowledge needed to deliver innovative solutions.
+They design and construct products and services we use each and every day—from smart devices to medical imagery, information systems to security and defence technologies.

 This intensive degree is suited to high-achieving engineering graduates, as well as engineers with relevant work experience.
 It is fully accredited by Engineers Australia.